Celebrating women: Kerra Denel turns passion into platform for women

 “I have been working on my own for about five years.
 I worked in entertainment for 12 years but was always working for other people.
 I was doing volunteer work for a local steelband and someone said to me 'you are really good at this and you should explore this'.
 It helps when you have other people endorsing your skills and from that, the ongoing responses from people were that I am good at organising, I am a people person,” she said.

 Her company KD Entertainment does events in New York and Toronto.
 Denel works as the artist liaison for Bermuda Heroes Weekend, handles event management for various brands and works in various capacities for soca artists.
-She is also the voice for St Vincent’s annual Vincy Mas.
+She is also the founder of the non-profit organisation "Kerra Loves Kids" and is also the voice for Uber Soca Cruise and St Vincent’s Miss SVG commercials.